line-break-attack/line-break-attack.github.io/README.md

 ## Threat model

 We consider realistic adversaries:
 * _Malicious Server_: Full control of LINE servers; can intercept, modify, replay, or inject messages.
-LSv2 should remain secure even here.
+This captures the case of a compromised or malicious service provider and is the primary threat model for E2EE, LSv2 should remain secure even here.
 * _MitM Adversary_: Network attacker able to observe or modify traffic but without server control.
+The MitM model is relevant when TLS is disabled, bypassed, or compromised.
+Furthermore, an MitM attacker can emulate a malicious server by manipulating metadata.
-* _Malicious User_: Legitimate chat participant who misuses shared keys to forge or replay messages.
+* _Malicious User_: Legitimate participant who misuses their possession of shared (group) keys to manipulate protocol state and break another user’s security properties.

 ## Our results